Specific heat capacity teaching resources

 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about specific heat capacity (GCSE and Key Stage 3)

-Heat capacity is how much heat an object can absorb before it increases in temperature.
-I really enjoy teaching students about specific heat capacity but try to relate this abstract idea to some concrete examples.
-The demonstration below is a really great way to get students thinking about just how much energy must be transferred to water to raise its temperature.
+The demonstration below is a great way to get students thinking about just how much energy must be transferred to water to raise its temperature.
 Show students some values for specific heat capacities of different foods – which ones will burn you?!

 Understanding specific heat capacity

 GCSE worksheet on specific heat capacity.
 Students use their understanding of specific heat capacity to explain why you burn your mouth on cheese when eating pizza.
-This diagnostic task asks students to think about the differences between temperature, kinetic energy stores and thermal energy stores and I hope, helps students to understand what specific heat capacity actually feels like!
+This diagnostic task asks students to think about the differences between temperature, kinetic energy stores and thermal energy stores and, I hope, helps students to understand what specific heat capacity actually feels like!
 (PDF)

 Using the specific heat capacity of water